2025–26 Summit League men's basketball season: Coaching changes

+Offseason

 Denver

 On March 20, 2025, fourth-year coach Jeff Wulbrun and the Pioneers parted ways.
 Then, on April 14, 2025, Tim Bergstraser was announced as the next head coach for the Pioneers.
 Bergstraser was previously a head coach for NCAA Division II Minnesota State–Moorhead.

+Oral Roberts

+On March 7, 2025, second-year coach Russell Springmann was let go by the Golden Eagles.
+Then, on March 28, 2025, Kory Barnett was named the next head coach.

 South Dakota State

 On March 28, 2025, sixth-year coach Eric Henderson left South Dakota State for the head coaching job at Drake.
 Then, on March 29, 2025, it was announced that Jackrabbits assistant Bryan Petersen would be the next head coach.

+Mid-season

+Kansas City

+On January 12, 2026, fourth-year coach Marvin Menzies announced his intention to retire from coaching upon the conclusion of the 2025–26 season.
+Later, on February 1, 2026, Kansas City announced the hiring of Mark Turgeon as the next head coach of the Roos, and he will take over after the season ends.